Doha Film Institute: Ajyal Film Club (2021-present)

+Doha Film Festival (2025)

+The inaugural Doha Film Festival (DFF) was held from 20 to 28 November 2025.
+Its programme comprises the International Feature Film Competition, International Short Film Competition, Ajyal Film Competition, and Made in Qatar Competition.
+The DFF 2025 was made up of 97 films from 62 countries, of which 49 were premiers in the MENA region, and four were world premiers.
+From the films presented, 24 were supported by the DFI and a majority were directed by women.
+Prizes at the festival totaled more than $300,000 for all four categories.

 Other

 In addition to its film festivals, DFI hosts workshops, labs, and masterclasses for creators, including courses focused on screenwriting and producing.
 Classes are mentored by industry professionals such as Annemarie Jacir, Fx Goby, Patrick Doyle, Richard Peña, Julie Goldman, Ghassan Salhab, Sebastián Sepúlveda, Ahmad Abdalla, Hisham Zaman, Rithy Panh, Kamal Aljafari, Marietta von Hausswolff von Baumgarten, and Ryan O'Nan, who can help students move through the steps of film creation, from screenwriting and development to post-production and marketing.
 Other events include Cinema Under the Stars, family-friendly outdoor film screenings.
+In 2025, DFI announced vocational training programmes in a partnership with La Fémis and Gobelins Paris for 2026.

+Doha Film Festival (2026)

+The 2026 edition of the festival will be held from 19 November to 27 in the Qatari capital Doha.
+Yemeni-Scottish film director Sara Ishaq's comedy-drama film The Station will open the revamped festival.

 Funding programmes

 The DFI Grants program biannually awards creators with funding in both the spring and fall, aiming to "support initiative that identifies and nurtures first- and second-time filmmakers globally."
-As of May 2022, DFI has given financing to more than 650 films in 74 countries.
+As of 2026, DFI has given financing to more than 1,000 projects.
 Funding is granted through two arms: the DFI Grants Programme, which "provides development, production and post-production funding to filmmakers from Qatar" and new filmmakers globally, and the Doha Film Institute Co-Financing programme, which "invests in film production through strategic partnerships with film projects."
 In 2020, DFI announced it would be funding a television show, Oddity Tales from a Strange Land, for the first time.
 The same year, about half of the spring grants were given to women directors.
 In 2022, ten films funded at least partially by DFI were chosen for that year's Cannes Film Festival.
 Backstage, one of the five DFI backed movies shown at 80th Venice Film Festival in 2023, won the Cinema & Arts award, while at the Cannes Film Festival the same year, the lead actress of another DFI backed film, About Dry Grasses, was awarded the Best Actress award.
 At the 2024 Cannes Film Festival, six DFI-backed movies were shown.
+12 DFI-supported films and projects were selected for the 2025 Venice Film Festival.
+At the 2026 Berlinale, five DFI-supported films were selected and seven were selected for the 2026 Cannes Film Festival.